 For many travellers, the word “Africa” is synonymous with “safari”.
 Many people book a trip to one of Africa’s many beautiful countries in order to enjoy the open plains that are home to vibrant wildlife and beautiful landscapes.

-If long days spent discovering nature under the African sun appeals to you, then there are a few thoughts to consider when deciding the best safari holidays to book now.
-Here are six top tips to help you choose the perfect destination, lodge and experience.
+If long days spent discovering nature under the African sun appeal to you, then there are a few thoughts to consider when deciding the best safari holidays to book now.
+Here are six top tips to help you choose the perfect destination, lodge, and experience.